yucheols/Lycodon_ENM_ver2/NJFU_ENMs_handson.md

 # ENMs in R hands-on practical session
 #### Yucheol Shin
 Feb dd 2024
+@ Laboratory of Animal Behaviour and Conservation, Nanjing Forestry University

 In the paper, the modeling was done at two different spatial scales ("Broad" and "Narrow").
 In this hands-on session, we will focus on the broad-scale modeling to illustrate the basic organization of the ENM workflow.